haweigand/ddRAD_Pelophylax/README.md

    **calculateDensityPlots.py**
    * input:
-      * genepop file => should include all individuals for the plots
+      * list of individuals => individuals that should be used for the plots (same naming as in the vcf file), one row per individual
       * reflocs file (see 5)
       * vcf file (stacks export)
    * settings: coverage limit for loci to be used in the analysis (best same as in filter_vcf)
+   * output:
-   * output: density plots in .png and .svg format
+      * density plots in .png and .svg format
+      * file with variable and fixed loci per individuals